Plagiarism and Academic Honesty

 What is Plagiarism?

 Plagiarism occurs when you use someone’s exact words or ideas without offering proper credit.
 According to Purdue Writing Lab (2022), plagiarism is improperly using an author’s ideas, phrases, or words without professionally recognizing them.
 Plagiarism arises from copying information from online articles, blogs, or books.
-However, our online academic writers have knowledge and experience in writing original papers that are 100% free of plagiarism.
+However, our online academic writers have knowledge and experience in writing original papers that are 100% plagiarism-free.